CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

 ====================
 Now it is possible to define the common structure of your compiler using the defined primitives.
 A valid CoCoNut program is a combination of these primitives, with 1 root node, 1 start phase and all top-level primitives are ended by a ';'.
-There is no scope or namespace in CoCoNut and it is not required to define a primitive before referencing it.
+There is no scope or namespace in CoCoNut and it is not required to define something before referencing it.